handl3r/proxy-fileserver/README.md

     * HTTP_PORT=8080 port http
     * REQUIRED_TOKEN=ON (ON/OFF) default is ON, if OFF, you do not need token to access resources
     * GOOGLE_APPLICATION_CREDENTIALS= path to credential file (json) of service account cloud google
+    * CREDENTIAL_GOOGLE_OAUTH2_FILE=certificates/credentials.json google oauth drive credential
+    * TOKEN_GOOGLE_OAUTH2_FILE=certificates/token.json path to save token
+    * GOOGLE_OAUTH2_ENABLE=ON default is ON // if set to OFF, use must config service account
+    * INTERACTIVE_MODE=OFF default is off.
+Set to ON when use want to interact with terminal to exchange google access token

 - .env and binary file must be in the same folder

 ## 3. Setup

 * On Cloud Google:
-    * Create service account and get certificate in json file (1)
+    * Create service account or create OAuth client ID if you want to use GOOGLE_OAUTH2_ENABLE and get certificate in json file (1)
     * Enable Drive api

 * On Google Drive:
     * Files storage in 'shared-folder'
-    * Share your 'shared-folder' with service account of google cloud
+    * Share your 'shared-folder' with service account of google cloud if you use service account
     * Get ID of 'shared-folder' on url

 * On server: